 Description: Students will develop an entrepreneurial mindset and utilize the design process to create a solution to solve an everyday problem.
-Basic entrepreneurship concepts, and fundamental business principles will be introduced.
-Upon completion of the course students will have a business description, logo, prototype, and website for their company.
-Students will utilize Adobe Illustrator, CAD software 3D printing and coding.
+Entrepreneurial concepts and fundamental business principles will be introduced.
+Upon completion of the course students will have written a business plan, created a logo, produced a prototype, produced a video, and built a website for their company.
+Students will utilize Adobe Illustrator, CAD software, 3D printing, WeVideo, Google Sites.